add-ons/plugin.video.vrt.nu/README.md

 You'll receive an email that allows you to set a password.
 Use that password to enter in the plugin when prompted.

+## Reporting issues
+you can report issues here at github or you can send a message to the facebook page https://www.facebook.com/kodivrtnu/

 ## Releases
+#### v0.0.7 (September 09, 2017)
+- - Fixed bug where dates were not always shown

 #### v0.0.6 (August 06, 2017)
 - Fixed ordering bug for videos